 The University has extensive resources for practicum experience requirements, which begin early and continue throughout the program, increasing in scope and complexity.
 Students gain experience in intervention and assessment across a variety of school, community mental health, outpatient and hospital-based practicum placements.
 The Regina Library offers dedicated space for doctoral students, as well as reference materials, psychological assessments, and extensive online access to journals, affording students the opportunity to conduct research at convenient times and locations.

-The Psy.D. program has been accredited on contingency by the American Psychological Association (APA); which grants national accreditation for programs in health service psychology.
+The Psy.D. program has been accredited on contingency by the American Psychological Association (APA), which grants national accreditation for programs in health service psychology; this accreditation status expires on April 7, 2024.
 The University will apply for full accreditation within three years.
-The program’s current APA accreditation status of accreditation, on contingency, expires on April 7, 2024.
-The curriculum meets the State of New Hampshire licensing requirements for Psychologists.
+The program’s current APA accreditation status reflects the need for outcome data.
+The curriculum meets the State of New Hampshire licensing requirements for psychologists.